timmens/student-project-timmens/README.md

 # Student Project - Tim Mensinger and Florian Schoner
----
----

 ## Abstract

 In this project we try to understand newly proposed methods for computing heterogenous treatment effects that leverage regression and classification approaches from the machine learning literature.
-In particular we are interested in the new method *Causal Trees*, first proposed in [*Recursive partitioning for heterogeneous causal effects (2016)*](https://www.pnas.org/content/113/27/7353), by Susan Athey and Guido Imbens; see reference below.
-Their method is heavily based upon the famous classification and regression tree algorithm, illustrated in the same-titled book by Breiman et al. 1984; see reference below.
+In particular we are interested in the new method *Causal Trees*, first proposed in [*Recursive partitioning for heterogeneous causal effects*](https://www.pnas.org/content/113/27/7353), by Susan Athey and Guido Imbens (2016); see reference below.
+Their method is heavily based upon the famous classification and regression tree algorithm, illustrated in the same-titled book by Breiman et al. (1984); see reference below.
 The project will be split in two parts.
 Part one, Causal Tree, will be written by Tim Mensinger, while part two will be done by Florian Schoner.

----
 ## Causal Tree
 <a href="https://nbviewer.jupyter.org/github/comet-ml/comet-examples/blob/master/notebooks/Comet-REST-API.ipynb"
    target="_parent">